tc39/proposal-smart-pipelines/README.md

 ```

 ## Proposed solution
-The code above would become much terser with pipes, making both reading and writing considerably easier.
+The code above would become much terser with a binary operator that allows the piping of data through expressions.
+This terseness would make both reading and writing easier for the JavaScript programmer.

 ```js
 stringPromise